JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/using-wise-services-to-save-banking-fees/index.md

 On currency conversion, they usually practice at the current price exchanged on the markets.

 For the bank transfer, it’ll depend: if you opt for the regular bank transfer, fees are lower than paying by credit card.
+However, when it comes to paying someone in Switzerland in your own currency (e.g. euros), you pay far considerably less fees on a bank transfer than with a traditional bank, even online banks like BoursoBank in France.

 Credit card payments often come down to how fast you want to pay.
 Otherwise, I use the regular bank transfer.